 Note: The dialog shown shows the values for a selected electricity grid and supply area, as well for configured variables.
-All fields are empty by default.
+The option fields of the Linked Variable option group are empty by default.

-In the Runtime the Load Management screen is opened with the help of a screen switch function.
+In the Runtime, the Load Management screen is opened with the help of a screen switch function.
 The following parameters can be configured:

 Parameter Description Grids Selection of the grids.
 Shows the name of the configured grid.
 Supply Areas List of configured Supply areas of the selected grid.
-The selected supply area is displayed in the Runtime n of the optimization.
-Only one supply area can be displayed per screen.
-You have however the possibility to open several screens of the type Load Management parallel.
-At that several supply areas can be displayed parallel.
+The selected supply area is displayed in the Runtime Only the display of one supply area is possible per zenon.
+It is however possible to open several Load Management screens at the same time.
+Several supply areas can thus be displayed.